just-the-docs/just-the-docs/docs/ui-components/code.md

 ## Code blocks with rendered examples

-To demonstrate front end code, sometimes it useful to show a rendered example of that code.
-After including the styles from your project that you'll need to show the rendering, you can use a div with the `code-example` class, followed by the code block syntax.
+To demonstrate front end code, sometimes it's useful to show a rendered example of that code.
+After including the styles from your project that you'll need to show the rendering, you can use a `<div>` with the `code-example` class, followed by the code block syntax.
 If you want to render your output with Markdown instead of HTML, use the `markdown="1"` attribute to tell Jekyll that the code you are rendering will be in Markdown format...
 This is about to get meta...

 <div class="code-example" markdown="1">